phenax/shotkey/README.md

 # SHotKey
-A Suckless Hot Key daemon for X inspired by the suckless philosophy with configurable custom modes.
+A Simple Hot Key daemon for X inspired by the suckless philosophy with configurable custom modes.

 ~200 LOC. ~20KB binary.